sassoftware/esp-studio-examples/Basic/union/README.md

 1. Select the unionWindow window.
 2. In the right pane, expand **State**.
 Observe that the window is stateful.
 3. Expand **Union**.
 Observe that the strict policy is used for key merging.
 Because this window is stateful and the strict policy is used, Inserts with duplicated keys and Deletes with non-existing keys generate an error and are processed as bad records.
 The input files in this example do not contain such events.
 For more information about how different combinations of settings in the **State** and **Union** sections affect events, see [SAS Help Center: Using Union Windows](https://documentation.sas.com/?cdcId=espcdc&cdcVersion=default&docsetId=espcreatewindows&docsetTarget=n0nqt12sgro7rnn1jfg4ql0qsafw).
 4. Expand **Subscriber Connectors**.
-Observe that there is a subscriber connector that writes output to a file called output.csv.
+Observe that there is a subscriber connector that writes output to a file called `output.csv`.

 ### Connector Orchestration